TurboGears/tg2docs/docs/main/Templates/Alternative.rst

 Writing your own render function
 ------------------------------------

-TODO
-.. todo:: Review this file for todo items.
+.. todo:: Document writing your own render function for templates